 Chickenpox vaccine is now given free as part of the government immunisation program.
 It is free under the National Immunisation Program Schedule.
-To receive immunisation, visit your local doctor or immunisation provider.
+To receive imunisation, visit your local doctor or immunisation provider.
 It is important to note that although the vaccine is provided at no cost, a consultation fee may apply.

-Avoid close contact with people with chickenpox.
+Another way to avoid chickenpox is to avoid close contact with people with chickenpox.

-Last reviewed: April 2018
+Last reviewed: April 2019